sab-viewer/sab-viewer/README.md

 * provide TUI (to make it usable via SSH).
 * probably provide mode "with cursor"
 * probably support work with binary files (e.g. hex view, search)
-* maybe implement cashing of bigger area around the visible window (to make work with neighbour text smoother).
-If we do it, we probably need to implement pagination to be able to "learn"/"forget" parts of text in pieces.
-* Reader works on Byte level, but scanner not.
-This will cause issues when using multi byte encodings.
 * test with very long lines (GB long)
 * Test with very large files.
 Probably ~100Gb
 * Do we need it?: Make "read" run async (think, how to do it in smart way, so that we don't oversubscribe both: